renjmindy/dsc-mod-1-project-v2-1-onl01-dtsc-ft-052620/README.md

  - 	What genre of films will have a better chance of producing box office numbers?
  - 	How does time of year affect profitability for certain genres?
+ -  What genre of films are more likely being fond of the audience?
  - 	Who are the directors creating high grossing films and highly rated films?
+ -  What are primary professions (other than directors) of selective directors who conducted not only profitable but attractive movies?

 # Data Setup: